sravitham/Credit_Card_Approval_Project/README.md

 ![image](https://user-images.githubusercontent.com/99145651/187246959-508cbd8d-009a-4db8-b8e7-6fc68c7f83ae.png)

- In this project, The APR Group will utilize a datset to determine Credit Card Approval thruough Machine Learning.
+ In this project, The APR Group will utilize a datset to determine Credit Card Approval thruogh Machine Learning.
 The structure will be as follows —

 ## Tasks
 * Loading and viewing the dataset.